Whitehaven Beach, Queensland

 The best sustainable tourism destinations

-Discover the best things to do in Wales
+📍 Discover the best things to do in Scotland

 Advertising

-Discover the best things to do in Sri Lanka
+📍 Discover the best things to do in Wales

 Showing it is serious about embracing a sustainable approach to tourism, Slovenia has introduced a national ‘Green Scheme’ – a certification programme that encourages hotels, tour operators and restaurants to embrace more eco-friendly practices.
 The 11-step process to join the scheme includes producing regular environmental reports, forming a ‘green team’ to raise awareness and being reassessed every three years.
 The benefit is that the national tourist board will actively promote companies who enrol.
 Ljubljana, the capital, is already on the list, while a full list of restaurants, accommodation and attractions can be found online